UseDingDong/dingdongditch/CODE_OF_CONDUCT.md

 ## Our pledge

-We pledge to make participation in DingDongDitch welcoming and harassment-free for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We pledge to make participation in DingDongDitch welcoming and harassment-free for everyone, regardless of race, religion, gender, or background.

 ## Expected behavior